[sam id=”3″ codes=”true”]

-One of the basic productivity principles of David Allen‘s Getting Things Done (GTD) method (not an affiliate link), and basic part if his method is the 2 minutes rule.
-2 minute rule, says that every task you can accomplish under 2 minutes, you should do it right away and remove it from your list … and your mind.
+One of the basic productivity principles of David Allen‘s Getting Things Done (GTD) method (not an affiliate link), and a basic part of his method is the 2 minutes rule.
+2-minute rule, says that every task you can accomplish under 2 minutes, you should do it right away and remove it from your list … and your mind.

 This is an important tip, that has supercharged my productivity.
 I use it every time, and every time I find its positive effects in both my personal and professional life.